koremp/awesome-alcohol/README.md

 ## License

-These documents are licensed by [ALCOHOL-WARE](https://github.com/MakeNowJust/sushi-ware) license
+These documents are licensed by [COCKTAIL-WARE] license

 (C) 2020 [@koremp]